Listen to a summary of the article here….

 When employees feel seen, heard, and supported, they commit to performance — and your organization reaps the benefits.

-Taymour Miri is an ICF master coach and a Gallup certified strengths coach and more recently one of the first 136 coaches world wide to be awarded an Advanced Certificate in Team Coaching.
-He has 30 years’ experience in leadership roles and 20 years of experince in coaching.
-Taymour has trained over 1,500 coaches across five continents and is the founder of International Coaching Education (ICE).
+Taymour Miri is an ICF Master Coach and Gallup-certified strengths coach, with over 30 years of leadership experience and 20 years in coaching.
+He has trained more than 1,500 coaches across five continents and is the founder of International Coaching Education (ICE).